guywilson/pfm/README.md

 An example list command could be:
 ```
-list 50:all:desc
+list 50|all|desc
 ```

-**find-transactions, find [options]**
+**find-transactions, find [parameters]**

-Parameters are listed below, any parameters that accept wildcards recognise * as any string, _ as any character, e.g. ds:travel*.
+Parameters are listed below, any parameters that accept wildcards recognise * as any string, ? as any character, e.g. desc:travel*.
 Parameters are separated by the ‘|’ character:

-- d:[date] - transactions on the specified date
+- date:[date] - transactions on the specified date(s)
+- date>:[date] - transactions after this date
-- D:[date]|D:[date] - transactions between these dates
+- date<:[date] - transactions before this date
-- ds:[description] - transactions with this description
+- desc:[description] - transactions with this description, wildcards are accepted
 - acc:[account code] - transactions with this account code
 - c:[category code] - transactions with this category code
 - p:[payee code] - transactions with this payee code
-- ds:[description] - transactions like this description, wildcards are accepted
-- r:[reference] - transactions with this reference, wildcards are accepted
+- ref:[reference] - transactions with this reference, wildcards are accepted
-- rc:[r/n] - transactions that are [r]ecurring or [n]on-recurring
+- rec:[r/n] - transactions that are [r]ecurring or [n]on-recurring
-- db - transactions that are a debit
-- cr - transactions that are a credit
+- type:[DB/CR] - transactions with type either debit or credit
-- a:[amount] - transactions where the amount is less than this
+- amnt>:[amount] - transactions where the amount is greater than this
-- A:[amount]|A:[amount] - transactions where the amount is between these
+- amnt<:[amount] - transactions where the amount is less than this

 - sql:[where clause parameters] - find transactions specified by the criteria